leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)

 ## Footnotes

+1. I'm simplifying for the sake of the main text, but the condition of the cards is one possible reason for that price disparity.
+Trading cards get graded on their state and how "used" they are by services such as [Beckett Grading Services](https://www.cardboardconnection.com/collectopedia/card-grading-companies/beckett-grading-services-bgs#:~:text=Fees%20for%20BGS%20and%20BVG,card%20for%20especially%20large%20batches. "beckett").
+The $166k Lotus was in near perfect condition and from an early print run.
+2. There's even a webcomic named after the phrase [here](https://cardboard-crack.com/ "crack").
+Also, just to be clear, I was never very good at Magic.
+I found Limited draft to be more fun after a few years, since even then Constructed decks were expensive for me.
+3. "The game is limited, and the metagame is not, but if you’re not great at the core game, knowledge about the meta is basically useless."

 1. It's actually the *first* trading card game, creating the format.
 The original, you might say.
 2. This is obviously a simplified explanation, and you can read more about the rules [here](https://magic.wizards.com/en/game-info/gameplay/rules-and-formats/rules "rules").
 There are different card types, some being temporary and some being permanent.
 Not all of them affect your opponent's points (life total) directly.
 As early as 2005 there were at least [28 ways to win a game of Magic](https://magic.wizards.com/en/articles/archive/arcana/let-me-count-ways-2005-08-15 "MTG")